Kevin Garver: Tampa Bay Buccaneers

 Garver was hired as the wide receivers coach for the Tampa Bay Buccaneers in 2019.
 He was named to The Athletic's rising NFL stars under the age of 40 in 2020.
 He won his first Super Bowl as a coach when the Buccaneers defeated the Kansas City Chiefs in Super Bowl LV.

+On January 19, 2023, Garver was fired by the Buccaneers.